11 Interesting, Must-Visit Cities with Funny Names For Your Vacation with RV Rental Insurance

 What does rental RV insurance cover?

-Much like RV insurance, rental RV insurance offers bodily injury liability coverage, property damage liability coverage, collision, and comprehensive coverage, uninsured and underinsured coverage, & medical expenses.
+Much like RV insurance, rental RV insurance offers bodily injury liability coverage, property damage liability coverage, collision, and comprehensive coverage, uninsured and underinsured coverage, and medical expenses.
 However, there are a few additional coverage options available, such as:

 - Total Loss Replacement